Sororities: Where it all began

 More than I wish you have this type of friend, I pray you BECOME THIS FRIEND.

 -Exerpt from Sorority girls can Change the world

-Today, over 150 years after Euginia’s death, sororities are 9 million women strong with 26 different panhellenic represented organizations.
-It all started because a simple girl wanted to walk in community with girlfirends who would hold each other to a higher standard.
+Today, over 150 years after Eugenia’s death, sororities are 9 million women strong with 26 different Panhellenic represented organizations.
+It all started because a simple girl wanted to walk in community with girlfriends who encouraged each other to become the best version of themselves.

 The outfits are now cuter and the hairstyles require fewer bobby pins, but at the root of each sorority, you still find the same desire for community and sisterhood.

 Sorority sisters, let’s get back to our roots, let’s sharpen each other, let’s change the world.